TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 ![TOX](ReadmePictures/01_EnginePerform_04.png?raw=true "EnginePerform TouchEngine component details in Details Panel.")

-Clicking Edit BP_TE_[example name] brings up the blueprint editing view in a new window.
-In this window, you can find the same objects that makes the blueprint and were visible in the details panel.
-Clicking the TouchEngine Component brings the TouchEngine settings in the details panel, as well as parameters, inputs and outputs.
+Clicking Edit BP_TE_[example name] brings up the blueprint editor in a new window.
+In this window, you can find the same objects that make the blueprint and were visible in the details panel.
+Clicking the TouchEngine Component displays the TouchEngine settings in the details panel, as well as parameters, inputs and outputs.

 ![TOX](ReadmePictures/01_EnginePerform_05.png?raw=true "EnginePerform blueprint editing window view.")